-- 6.11 It is clear that Bakewell Town Centre benefits from a range of uses and is supporting by wider facilities.
-The overall mix of uses is considered against the other comparable towns in the National Park, namely Ashbourne and Matlock.
-This is arguable a more relevant comparison than the GB average as it reflects the role of a small market town rather than a national comparator which would be skewed towards urban supply. - As can be seen in the Table 6, Bakewell is slightly larger than Matlock in terms of the number of suitable units, but slightly smaller than Ashbourne.
+6.11 It is clear that Bakewell Town Centre benefits from a range of uses and is supported by a wider range of facilities.
+The overall mix of uses is considered against the other comparable towns around the National Park, namely Ashbourne and Matlock.
+This is arguably a more relevant comparison than the GB average as it reflects the role of a small market town rather than a national comparator, which would be skewed towards urban supply.

+As can be seen in the Table 6, Bakewell is slightly larger than Matlock in terms of the number of suitable units, but is slightly smaller than Ashbourne.
 It is interesting to note that all three centres have the same number of A1 convenience units, although the overall percentages do vary slightly.
 All three of the centres are slightly below average number of A1 convenience units in comparison to the rest of the UK.